phetdam/math/README.rst

 Building the C++ source
 -----------------------

 TBA.
-This project depends on `Boost`_ 1.71 headers.
+This project depends on `Boost`_ 1.71 headers and is intended to be built using `CMake`_ 3.16 or newer using a C++17-compliant compiler.

 .. _Boost: https://www.boost.org/